 B2C Theatre aims to provoke and charge the soul by creating intense, highly theatrical, and visceral productions that explore rich texts and have a modern and social relevance to the world today.

-B2C Theatre was formed in 2004 by theatre artists Lauren Brotman and Jack Grinhaus.
+B2C Theatre was formed in 2004 by theatre artists Lauren Brotman and Jack A Grinhaus.
 We are keenly interested in the beauty, boldness, and truth born from confronting the challenges that face the human spirit.
-We present familiar themes in unfamiliar ways through the artforms of theatre and film, striving for full theatrical and cinematic experiences.
+We present familiar themes in unfamiliar ways through the artforms of theatre and more recently film, striving for full theatrical and cinematic experiences.

 Since its inception, B2C has created and produced over a dozen productions, many of which have had remounts or toured, introducing audiences to new works, premieres of plays that include World Premieres (Isitwendam, Tabula Rasa, The Complex), the North American Premiere of debbie tucker green and her poetic masterpiece dirty butterfly, reimaginings of classics (Phaedra’s Lust, Saved, Shakespeare Unfolded, Hedda Noir).
 B2C has garnered strong critical and audience response, and has been nominated for numerous local and national awards.
 In development: The film Elle’s Valley and the plays She Carries Me Again , Painting the Streets and Wallflower.
 B2C is a member of TAPA, PACT and works under the CTA and ADC.